yanncerf/contexti.sh/README.md

 The idea for the script came when I had the "feeling" an article was citing rather outdated literature.
 I couldn't be bothered to count it and sort it by hand, yet still wanted to make sure it wasn't just an impression.

-Expanded upon it could be a fun tool to gather light data on academic journals, beeing in bash it's pretty fast even on heavy and long documents, comparing between different articles from the same author or some other way I didn't think of.
-Be wary thought it's really not that accurate.
+Expanded upon, it could be a fun tool to gather light data on academic journals.
+Beeing in bash it's pretty fast even on heavy and long documents.
+Comparing between different articles from the same author is another usecas and surely there are some other way to use it that I didn't think of.
+Be wary thought it's really not a surefire way to get an accurate reading of _all_ the references in given document.
 See [the main shortcomings of this script](##Shortcomings)
 ## Installation
 Contexti.sh is a bash script and should work on Linux and macOS systems with the required tools (pdftotext, odt2txt, docx2txt).
 ### Linux and macOS